tnelson/Forge/forge/docs/basicForgeDocumentation.md

 Note that overflows in Forge are treated as wrapping around.
 In other words, `add[7, 1]` evaluates to `-8` and similarly for other operations.

 ## Running your Spec
 There are two primary ways of running your spec.
-You can either as Forge to show you instances that satisfy a predicate you wrote with the [run](#run) command, or ask Forge to look for counterexamples to a predicate you wrote with the [check](#check) command
+You can either as Forge to show you instances that satisfy a predicate you wrote with the [run](#run) command, or ask Forge to look for counterexamples to a predicate you wrote with the [check](#check) command.

 ### Run
 The run command can be used in a few different ways, show below: